 Black Trans Futures is an organizing and storytelling collaboration between the ACLU of Alabama and The Knights and Orchids Society.
-In its inaugural year, BTF hosted a paid 4-week intensive training program for Black and trans Alabamians interested in developing community organizing and storytelling skills that could combat the anti-trans rhetoric and legislation gaining ground in Alabama’s legislature.
-In addition to the training intensive, BTF developed a storytelling campaign highlighting the everyday lived experiences of Black and trans youth living in Alabama.
+In a five-month paid training program Black and trans Alabamians develop community organizing and storytelling skills that combat the ani-trans rhetoric and legislation gaining ground in the legislature.

 Celebration and Project Showcase

 Our 2nd annual program with our 10 Black Trans Futures fellows concluded on February 24, 2024 at the Magic City Acceptance Center.
 Each fellow showcased a unique storytelling project encompassing the “Black Trans Futures” theme and their personal story.
 Check out the yearbook project below to learn more about them!